 Transit: Queen subway station, then 501 streetcar eastbound.

-The Beach, or “Beaches” as many locals call it, is a charming, laid-back neighbourhood with a relaxed small-town vibe.
-Just 15 minutes east of downtown Toronto, the area has two main attractions: the beach and Queen Street, with its eclectic mix of shops, sidewalk cafés, pubs and restaurants.
+The Beaches, or “Beach” as many locals call it, is a charming, laid-back neighbourhood with a vintage small-town vibe.
+Just 20 minutes east of downtown Toronto, the area has two main attractions: its sandy beach and its Queen Street strip.

-The inviting Lake Ontario beachfront features acres of soft sand, shady parks that are ideal for a picnic, bike and rollerblade paths and a 3-km boardwalk.
-All are beautifully maintained and very popular with the locals.
-Come people-watch while you soak up the atmosphere.
-Or work up a sweat along the paths or at one of the many beach volleyball courts.
-Cool off in the lake or at the Olympic-size swimming pool (entry is free), before taking a few minutes to stroll up to the main street along Queen Street East.
+The inviting Lake Ontario beachfront features acres of soft sand, shady parks, bike and rollerblade paths and a 3 km boardwalk.
+All are beautifully maintained and popular with the locals.
+Come people-watch while you soak up the sun.
+Or work up a sweat along the paths or at one of the area’s many beach volleyball courts.
+Cool off in Lake Ontario or at the free-entry Donald D. Summerville Olympic Pool, before taking a few minutes to stroll along Queen Street East.

-If ever a street was made for idly sauntering, it’s Queen Street in the Beaches.
-Reflecting the diversity and easy-going attitudes of the neigbourhood, the bustling thoroughfare is lined with quaint and quirky stores, and a cool collection of bars and restaurants.
-Nestled between Queen Street and the beach is Kew Gardens, a large public park which is home to the neighbourhood’s many festivals, craft shows, concerts and exhibitions, including the annual Beaches International Jazz Festival, which attracts hundreds of thousands of visitors every July.
+If ever a street was made for idly sauntering, it’s Queen Street East in the Beaches.
+Reflecting the easy-going atmosphere of the neighbourhood, this bustling thoroughfare is lined with quaint and quirky stores and a cool collection of bars and restaurants.
+Nestled between Queen Street and the boardwalk is Kew Gardens, a large public park which is home to the neighbourhood’s many festivals, craft shows, concerts and exhibitions, including the annual Beaches International Jazz Festival, which attracts tens of thousands of visitors every July.

 At the eastern end of the neighbourhood, you’ll find the R.C.
 Harris Filtration Plant – one of the best examples of industrial Art Deco architecture in Toronto.

 View this slideshow of Instagram posts of the Beaches area: